To learn more about dyads (Also called Assur Groups)

 To learn that a dyad does not change the degrees-of-freedom (DOF) of a kinematic-chain.

 All Dyads have two Parts and three Joints.

 If a kinematic-chain is a kinematically-defined chain before you add a new dyad, it will also be a kinematically-defined chain after you add a dyad.

 In this tutorial, we will:

-* The term bar is used more frequently than Part when applied to general mechanisms.
-For example four-bar, six-bar, eight-bar...
+* The term bar is used more frequently than Part when we apply the term to mechanisms.
+For example four-bar, six-bar, eight-bar, ...